lam1910/social-media-preferences/README.md

 1. Data Preprocessing: Cleaning and preparing the dataset for clustering.
 2. Feature Selection: Selecting relevant features for clustering.
 3. Clustering: Applying different clustering algorithms to identify friend groups.
-4. Evaluation: Assessing the performance of the clustering algorithms.
-5. Visualization: Visualizing the clustered data to gain insights.

 ## Results
-The results of this project include the identification of distinct friend groups among students based on their social network profiles.
-The clustering results can be visualized using various plots and graphs to understand the characteristics of each group.
+The results of this project include the identification of 7 distinct friend groups among students based on their social network profiles.
+See more at [cluster notebook](model/notebook/cluster-friend-gropup.ipynb)

 ## Contributing
 Contributions are welcome!
 If you have any suggestions or improvements, please fork the repository and submit a pull request.